General affine adjunctions, Nullstellens\"atze, and dualities: Two classical examples

-It is straightforward to see that the function $f$ belongs to $F$. \end{proof} \begin{corollary}[Stone 1936] The category of Boolean algebras with their homomorphisms is dually equivalent to the category of compact, Hausdorff, totally disconnected spaces with continuous maps among them. \end{corollary} \begin{proof} By composing the equivalences of Corollary \ref{c:presentedBoole-closedsubsets} and the one of Lemma \ref{stonespace-cantorset}. \end{proof}
+To recover Stone duality in its classical form, further specific work is needed on the spatial side.
+Specifically, one needs (a)\ an intrinsic characterisation of the closed subspaces of $\{0,1\}^{\kappa}$, and (b)\ an intrinsic characterisation of the definable maps between closed subspaces of generalised Cantor cubes.
+The answers in both cases are well known: the closed subspaces of $\{0,1\}^{\kappa}$, for $\kappa$ ranging among cardinals, are exactly the compact, Hausdorff, zero-dimensional spaces; and the definable maps between such subspaces are precisely the continuous maps.

-\section{Gelfand duality for $C^{*}$-algebras}
+\subsection{Gelfand duality for $C^{*}$-algebras}

-A \emph{\textup{(}complex, commutative, unital\textup{)} $C^*$-algebra} is a complex commutative Banach algebra $A$ (always unital, with identity element written $1$) equipped with an involution ${\cdot}^*\colon A\rightarrow A$ satisfying $\|xx^*\|=\|x\|^2$ for each $x\in A$.
-Henceforth, `$C^*$-algebra' means `complex commutative until $C^*$-algebra'.
+A \emph{\textup{(}complex, commutative, unital\textup{)} $C^*$-algebra} is a complex commutative Banach algebra $A$ (always unital, with identity element written $1$) equipped with an involution ${\cdot}^*\colon A\rightarrow A$ satisfying $\|x^*x\|=\|x\|^2$ for each $x\in A$.
+Henceforth, `$C^*$-algebra' means `complex commutative unital $C^*$-algebra'.
 The category $\Cst$ has as objects $C^*$-algebras, and as morphisms their $^{*}$-homomorphisms, i.e.\ the complex-algebra homomorphisms preserving the involution and $1$.
-If $X$ is a any compact Hausdorff space, let $\Cont{(X,\Cx)}$ denote the complex algebra of all continuous complex-valued functions on $X$, with operations defined pointwise.
-Equipped with the involution $^{*}$ given by pointwise conjugation, and with the supremum norm, this is a $C^*$-algebra.
-The landmark Gelfand-Naimark Theorem (commutative version) states that, in fact, any $C^*$-algebra is naturally representable in this manner.
-A functorial version of the theorem leads to \emph{Gelfand duality}: the category $\Cst$ is dually equivalent to the category of $\KH$ of compact Hausdorff spaces and continuous maps.

-In this section we show how Gelfand duality fits in the framework of affine adjunctions developed above.
+The \emph{Gelfand duality theorem} asserts that the category $\Cst$ is dually equivalent to the category of compact Hausdorff spaces and continuous maps.
+We indicate how Gelfand duality fits in the framework of affine adjunctions developed above.
 The first important fact is that we can work at the level of the algebraic adjunction.
-For this, we first recall that $x\in A$ is \emph{self-adjoint} if it is fixed by $*$, i.e.\ if $x^*=x$.
-Further, we recall that self-adjoint elements carry a partial order which may be defined in several equivalent ways; see e.g.\ \cite[Section 8.3]{conway}.
+For this, recall that $x\in A$ is \emph{self-adjoint} if it is fixed by $*$, i.e.\ if $x^*=x$.
+Further, recall that self-adjoint elements carry a partial order which may be defined in several equivalent ways; see e.g.\ \cite[Section 8.3]{conway}.
 For our purposes here it suffices to define a self-adjoint element $x\in A$ to be \emph{non-negative}, written $x\geq 0$, if there exists a self-adjoint $y\in A$ such that $x=y^2$.
 There is a functor $U\colon \Cst\to\Set$ that takes a $C^*$-algebra $A$ to the collection of its non-negative self-adjoint elements whose norm does not exceed unity: